Welcome to reallymoving’s second guide to saving.

 Replace the feeling of ‘missing out’ with the ‘opportunity to save’.
 Try to focus on how far you’ve come and not how far you have to go.
 Plan in the odd UK break or night out to reward yourself (with a strict budget of course).

 You’re one of the savvy savers – rejoice!
-And if you’re looking for how to seriously up have a look at our third guide: Supersizing your savings.
+And if you’re looking for how to seriously up your deposit have a look at our third guide: Supersizing your savings.

 Boosting your credit score

-Don’t forget to continue checking your credit score and keeping an eye on where you can improve your score.
+Don’t forget to continue checking your credit score and keeping an eye on where you can improve it.
 A new option, Credit Ladder

 , allows you to register your rent payments towards improving your credit.